marmelab/react-admin/docs/Tutorial.md

 ![Simple posts list](http://static.marmelab.com/admin-on-rest/simple_post_list.png)

-The list is already functional: you can change the ordering by clicking on column headers, or change page by using the bottom pagination controls.
+The list is already functional: you can change the ordering by clicking on column headers, or change pages by using the bottom pagination controls.

 ## Field Types